-It is recommended that the telecommunications system be updated and replaced as required.
+The telecommunications system will be updated and replaced as required.
 The system shall meet current Maryland State and HCPSS standards.
 The system shall be star-wired and consist of category six cabling for both telephone and public address.

 The data network infrastructure will be star-wired 1000 Base-T and consist of category six cabling.
 This infrastructure will provide all components for a complete operable Local Area Network (LAN).
 It will provide access to the system Wide Area Network (WAN) and Internet through T-1 access to the school system's data center.
-A multi-strand composite fiber optic backbone will be used to link the Main Distribution Frame room (MDF) with added Intermediate Distribution Frame (IDF) rooms.
+A multi-strand composite fiber optic backbone will be used to link the MDF with added Intermediate Distribution Frame (IDF) rooms.
 The IDF rooms will be strategically located to maintain 250 linear foot cable length limitations.
 The MDF and IDF rooms will be fully integrated with network switches that manage the distribution of data.

-A secure, wireless infrastructure will be provided to ensure 100% connectivity throughout the building.
+A secure, wireless infrastructure will be provided to ensure 100 percent connectivity throughout the building.